-This LDAP Control is included in responses to DUAs which have acknowledged that they are willing to receive it by including the passwordPolicyRequest control in their requests.
+This LDAP Control is included in a response to a DUA if it included the passwordPolicyRequest control in its request.

 This LDAP Control is the only mechanism available to convey password policy decisions, made by the DSA, back to the DUA.